Relationship therapy with your supplier?!

 The relationship between a customer and his supplier is sometimes compared to a marriage.
 Besides the formal aspects, which are contractually defined in the prenup, both partners have several implicit expectations towards one another.
-Regardless of the nature of the service: albeit the development of a custom applications, the implementation of a large commodity product, or something else entirely.
+Regardless of the nature of the service: albeit the development of a custom application, the implementation of a large commodity product, or something else entirely.

 The expectations of the customer concern issues such as quality, costs, and the realisation of the business case.
 The supplier experiences a similar interplay of interests.
 Next to providing the delivery of a qualitatively good service, his concerns regard revenue, margins, and further development of the account.
 A lot of these affairs can and will be addressed during the sales process, however ample remains implicit in the relationship.